Elementari

 4. Conclusion and Farewells 👋 (10 mins)

 Conclude your story and the twist you introduced.
-You can wrap up your story with what your characters learned or how they felt about the day's events.
+Wrap up your story with what your characters learned or how they felt about the day's events.

 Once you are done writing, you'll get started with coding!